-The Power Of Words - Bring Creativity And Strength To Your Business
+The Power Of Words - Adding Value And Fostering Trust With Your Clients

 The Science Behind The Power Of Words

 Dr. Masaru Emoto was an author and scientist who believed that human consciousness affects the molecular structure of water.
 He believed that vibrations and emotional energy could change the physical structure of water and that polluted water could become clean through positive visualization.

 Dr. Emoto conducted a fascinating experiment in the 1990s to learn how the power of words changed the structure of water crystals.
 When water was frozen and free from all impurities, it formed beautiful ice crystals that looked like snowflakes under the microscope.
 When he conducted the experiment using polluted water or water with things added to it, such as fluoride, the water would freeze without forming any crystals.

 During the experiment, Dr. Emoto poured water into vials with words written on them.
 He wrote phrases on them such as “I hate you,” “I love you,” “fear,” and “peace.”
 After twenty-four hours, the vial with the positive phrase formed beautiful snow-like patterns under a microscope.
 The vials with negative phrases written on them resulted in gray or yellowish clumpy formations.
 The experiment concluded that the energy projected onto something could change the object’s physical structure.